 Most Americans today are woefully lacking in financial literacy.
-A 2018 study by the FINRA Foundation found that only 2 in 5 Americans could correctly answer at least 4 out of 6 questions about simple financial concepts like compound interest and inflation.
+A 2018 study by the FINRA Foundation found that only one in three Americans could correctly answer at least four out of five questions about simple financial concepts like compound interest and inflation.
 And our lack of knowledge is hurting us.
-In a 2019 survey by The National Financial Educators Council, 1,500 Americans said their difficulty understanding personal finance had cost them an average of $1,230 in the past year.
+In a 2019 survey by The National Financial Educators Council, 1,500 Americans said their poor financial fitness had cost them an average of $1,230 in the past year.

-One way to improve your financial literacy is by reading up on it.
-There is a lot of basic information about financial matters online.
-But if you want to explore a specific topic in detail, it’s worth picking up an actual book.
-At your local library or bookstore, there are hundreds of books on all aspects of personal finance, from money management to early retirement.
+One way to improve your financial literacy is to read up on the subject.
+At your local library or bookstore, there are hundreds of books on all aspects of dealing with money, from basic budgeting to early retirement.

 In the 1920s, George S. Clason wrote a series of informational pamphlets for banks and insurance companies to hand out to their customers.
 But he didn’t simply lay out facts like a textbook.
 Clason illustrated financial principles through parables — specifically, short stories set in ancient Babylon.
 The stories were such a hit in 1926 that they were bound together and published as a book.

-2. “The Index Card” by Helaine Olen & Harold Pollack
+3. “The Index Card” by Helaine Olen and Harold Pollack

 If you want a more modern, straightforward approach to personal finance, check out “The Index Card: Why Personal Finance Doesn’t Have to Be Complicated.”
 It boils down the basics of money management to 10 simple rules short enough to fit on a 4-by-6-inch index card.

-Pollack and Olen focus on simple fundamental rules, such as “Strive to save 10 to 20% of your income” and “Pay your credit card balance in full every month.”
+Pollack and Olen focus on common-sense rules, such as “strive to save 10 to 20% of your income” and “pay your credit card balance in full every month.”
 Each of these principles gets its own chapter.
 But they’re also laid out in a list you can copy onto an index card for easy reference.
 This book is an excellent choice for beginners and anyone who likes easily digestible advice that’s easy to remember.

 6. “Broke Millennial” by Erin Lowry